Fact Sheet 11:

 - Residential and mailing addresses of the registered owner

-DMV files are routinely consulted by employers, insurance companies, attorneys and private investigators.
-They used to be sold to marketers, but access has been restricted since 1990.
+DMV files are routinely used by employers, insurance companies, attorneys and private investigators.

 The DMV also releases information to "casual requesters."
-However, the requester must apply to the main DMV office in Sacramento and explain the purpose of the request and potential uses of the information.
-Each request is reviewed by DMV to determine that the purpose of requesting the information is for a legitimate us. http://www.dmv.ca.gov/forms/inf/inf70.htm.
+However, the requester must explain the purpose of the request and potential uses of the information.
+Each request is reviewed by DMV to determine that the purpose of requesting the information is for a legitimate use.

-Your Social Security number is required to receive or renew your driver's license.
+Your Social Security number (SSN) is required to receive or renew your driver's license.
 This information is considered confidential.
-The law allows SSNs to be used for tax administration purposes, collecting government fines, and helping track down parents who have not made court-ordered child support payments.

-The California driver's license looks very similar to a plastic credit card with a magnetic "stripe" on the back.
-The "stripe" holds information which can be read by special scanners.
-Currently the information on the stripe is the same as the front of the license.
+The California driver's license looks very similar to a plastic credit card with a magnetic stripe on the back.
+The stripe holds information which can be read by special scanners.
+The information on the stripe is the same as the front of the license.
 It can be used by law enforcement officers to print traffic tickets and by retailers to record information when a customer pays by check.
-Some privacy advocates are concerned that the magnetic stripe makes it easier for merchants to establish computerized data banks about their customers, and thereby poses a threat to personal privacy.
+The magnetic stripe makes it easier for merchants to establish computerized data banks about their customers, and thus poses a threat to personal privacy.

 In California, Civil Code 1798.90.1 prohibits bars, car dealers and others from collecting personal information by swiping the magnetic stripe for purposes other than verifying age or the authenticity of the driver's license, or preventing fraud.

 Birth certificates are on file in the county in which the birth occurred and at the Office of Vital Records in Sacramento.
 Birth records usually contain the name of the child, date and time of birth, the city and the hospital in which the child was born, the parents' names, the attending physician's name and various signatures.
-Birth records housed in the State Vital Records Office are public and can be ordered by anyone with sufficient identifying information (See CA State Vital Record's explanation of Authorized Copy vs. Informational Copy).
+Birth records housed in the State Vital Records Office are public and can be ordered by anyone with sufficient identifying information.
 County records may be confidential and available only to the subject of the record or by court order.
 Confidentiality policies differ by county.

 Marriage certificates are usually filed in the County Clerk's office where the marriage application was filed and in the State Vital Records office in Sacramento.
 An index is available to the public.
 It contains the bride and groom's names, the county where the application was filed and the date of the marriage.